ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 Accepting the `whit` nodes was implemented in [translator DSL](https://github.com/ffrank/puppet-mgmtgraph/blob/master/lib/puppetx/catalog_translation/type/whit.rb).

 Furthermore, the handling of edges needed to change.
-Earlier, the symbolic edge representation was used, as generated through the `Edge#to_data_hash` method.
-It returns source and target in the form of resource references such as `Class[Settings]` or `Stage[main]`.
+It used to rely on the symbolic edge representation, as generated through the `Edge#to_data_hash` method.
+This method returns source and target in the form of resource references such as `Class[Settings]` or `Stage[main]`.

 To get at the actual `whit` node edges, the code now foregoes the `to_data_hash` method, and instead